dhruvgairola/dhruvgairola.github.io/_posts/blog/2023-01-01-The-Everything-Store.md

 ---
 layout: post
-title: The everything store, Jeff Bezos and the age of Amazon
+title: Jeff Bezos and the age of Amazon
 type: blog
 ---